havan/caminogo/tests/fixture/tmpnet/README.md

 The details required to configure a node's execution are written to `[network-path]/[node-id]/config.json`.
-This file contains the runtime-specific details like the path of the avalanchego binary to start the node with.
+This file contains the runtime-specific details like the path of the caminogo binary to start the node with.

 #### Flags